-Learning Area: Drama
+Learning Area: Media

 This unit covers the basics of animation beginning with a short history of animation, and includes a mix of practical exercises and film/media studies (e.g. "The Simpsons", and an animated feature film) to understand a variety of techniques and styles used to communicate ideas.
 Students will explore and respond to different animation products and also be required to use and develop their imagination to create a folio of animated pieces from PowerPoint, to Gif animation (web style) and stop motion animation.
+Students will negotiate many of the assessment tasks to suit the needs of their study.